 Making disciples happens primarily in the local Church, but Heather and I have also seen the value of retreats, conferences, and camps in our own lives.

-BMM-Netherlands invests in a one-week summer camp in July, a young adult weekend in April, and one-day conferences for men and women in March and October.
-These are "growth events" that assist local Churches by providing solid Biblical teaching and training, and strengthen disciples for their daily walk and battles.
+BMM-Netherlands invests in a one-week summer camp in July, weekend retreats for couples in February and young adults in April, and mini-conferences for men on the first Saturday of March and women on the first Saturday of October.
+These are "growth events" that assist local Churches by providing solid Biblical teaching, training, and strengthening for disciples.